Enforcing a resident’s rights in a nursing home or other facility is critical to health and finances alike.

 Nursing homes receive more from you (private pay) than from either Medicare or Medicaid.
 Whatever you are told, you have the right to demand that they bill Medicare.

 While waiting for a Medicare or Medicaid response, the nursing home cannot charge you for anything which Medicare or Medicaid would pay.
 It must wait to be reimbursed by Medicare or Medicaid or, if coverage is denied, bill you then.

-But it can refuse to accept you if you or your family do not pay up front, if your status is “Medicaid pending” and charge you at the higher “private pay” rate until you are financially eligible for and receive Medicaid.
+But it can refuse to accept you if you or your family do not pay up front.
+If your status is “Medicaid pending” it can charge you at the higher “private pay” rate until you are financially eligible for and receive Medicaid.
 An AARP study found that 96% of Texans run out of money within 6 months of entering a nursing home and must rely on Medicaid.

 If you are denied Medicaid coverage, you must receive two days’ notice before coverage ends.
 You must appeal to the Medicaid Quality Improvement Organization by noon of the day following the day on which you receive the notice.
 You should receive the decision the day after you appeal.
 Note that your doctor and therapist should be involved.